About EAA

 Our Purpose

-The purpose of the Educational Audiology Association is to connect and support an international organization of audiologists and related professionals who deliver a full spectrum of hearing services to all children, particularly those in educational settings.
+The purpose of the Educational Audiology Association is to connect and support an international community of audiologists and related professionals who deliver a full spectrum of hearing services to all children, particularly those in educational settings.

 Our Mission